bakestake/bakeland-contracts-wormhole/README.md

 # Wormhole Hackathon Submission
   ![image](https://github.com/user-attachments/assets/d9cd7a7c-e54c-40b3-ac68-0ed22613ee4a)

-# Bakeland - Unifying chains by putting them at wars
+# Bakeland - an on-chain MMO that puts chains at war.
   <p align="center" width="100%">
     <img src="https://github.com/user-attachments/assets/9c172c13-c41f-4a81-8566-55e07a8ea359" width=200 height=200 align=center>
   </p>

-Bakeland is game where you can play against your friends across multiple chains.
-Bakeland is catering two major type of crypto native audiance
+Bakeland is an on-chain MMO where you can play against your friends and foes across multiple networks.
+It is currently playable as a browser game.
+For this hackathon, we have deployed our contracts across:

+- Arbitrum Sepolia
+- Avalanche Fuji
+- Base Sepolia
+- Binance Testnet
+- Polygon Amoy

+Each network has a $BUDS farm, which rewards a dynamic APR% on deposits and an instant payout for successful raids - both depending on the saturation factor (SF) of the farm.

+Saturation Factor is defined as:

+SF = Local Staked $BUDS/Global Staked $BUDS

+SF ∝ 1/APR%

+At equilibrium, SF^E = 0.2 (given there are 5 farms)

+APR% has a decay factor of λ as SF deviates from SF^E towards either 0 or 1.

+This ensures that farms which are raided disproportionately cease to remain lucrative for raids.
+Instead, the high APR% rewards attract yield farmers onto the network.

+Inversely, any farm which becomes disproportionately large, will result in dilution of $BUDS emissions on that network - while making it highly profitable to raid that network's farm.

+Until the team had access to Wormhole CCQ, a key blocker was the threat of transactions being frontrun given the median latency of ~50 seconds for a cross-chain message.
+With the use of CCQ, we now bundle cross-chain data attestations with raiding or staking transcations.
+This unlocks real-time composability and unique use-cases such as Bakeland's chain warfare and liquidity balancing mechanism.

+While ecosystems are dutybound to incentivize native dApps, they face a paradox in the face of chain abstracted infra and applications.
+This is where consumer apps such as Bakeland showcase that multi-chain dApps can in fact foster a positive-sum environment.
+For starters, it appeals to both sets of users:

-  - **Chain Hoppers** - people who hop around the chains for better incentives
+  - **Chain Agnostics** - Users moving assets freely across chains for better incentives
-  - **Chain loyalist** - People who are are loyal to one chain
+  - **Chain Loyalists** - Users who show a high degree of tribalism (aka chain-maximalists)

-Bakeland put these users from different chains in single battleground which has **a unified global state**.
-Players can do multiple activites and can have multiple roles.
-Two major roles which determine game mechanics are
-  **FARMER** - Staked $BUDS and get boosted staking rewards **NARC** - Raids staking pools on any chain

-User can acquire these roles by getting a FARMER or NARC NFT.
-Users can do following operations despite :-
+For the first time, Bakeland creates an autonomous world spanning multiple networks - and with it creates a single battleground where chains are put at war.
+Made possible by Wormhole.

+To summarize the game:

+Players compete to maximize their stash of $BUDS.
+They can do so by:

-  - **Staking** - User can stake in-game native token $BUDS to get staking rewards.
-One can stake on same chain or other chain as well depending on APR           offered by a chain.
+  - **Staking** - Stake $BUDS to get dynamic staking rewards.
+  - **Liquid Staking** - Deposit $stBUDS to earn Liquidity Mining Incentives and BGT emissions on Berachain (not included in current implementation, awaiting CCQ deployment on bArtio V2)
-  - **Raiding** - User can raid the staking pools of any chain.
-Only NARC NFT holders can perform raids.
-It is probablistic and dependent on a probablistic       success rate derived from various factors.
-(We have used Supra dVRF for on chain randomness)
+  - **Raiding Farms** - Raid the farm on any chain.
+Probablistic function dependent a success rate derived from various factors. (powered by Supra dVRF)
-  - **Gambling for booster NFTs and extra rewards** - User can burn some amount of $BUDS in return for 50% chance of winning a Booster NFT which will help       to increase staking reward or raid success chances.
-(We have used Supra dVRF for on chain randomness)
+  - **Bribing to Gain Booser NFTs** - Burn $BUDS for a 50% chance to mint a Booster NFT, which increases effective APR% and/or raid success odds. (powered by Supra dVRF)
-  - **Play PvP minigames** against other players.
+  - **Fighting PvP Battles** - Wager $BUDS against other players across chain using an atomic swap escrow contract.
-  - **bridge tokens and NFTs** from one chain to another chain** in game itself.**

 ## Problem statement

-  92% of crypto native people have **a preffered network. ** This prefference has **led to tribalism. **
-  The sense of **tribalism has led users to keep themselve bound to a single chain.**
-  This **resulted in** **fragmented ecosystems, fragmented liquidity, and fragmented user base.**
+Like unified liquidity, crypto needs a unified interface.

+The problem with chain abstracted solutions is that they are net bearish for L1/L2s dominating market share through incentives for native dApps.

+Secondly, blockchain interoperability has been limited to infra and DeFi.
+But it's consumer apps that will truly unlock 'organic' value transfer across networks.

+@bakelandxyz is that killer consumer app.
+There's nothing more polarizing in crypto than the tribalism embedded deep within L1/L2 ecosystems.
+So we built an on-chain MMO that unifies chains...by putting them at war!

   ![image](https://github.com/user-attachments/assets/cd3705f6-3f35-41f6-b518-aa9eb93e0916)

-## Solution
+## Highlighting Use of Wormhole
-  1. **Unified Liquidiy** across the chains using **wormhole CCQ**
+  1. **Unified Liquidity** across chains using **wormhole CCQ**
-  2. **Unified state of assets** across the chains using **wormhole CCQ**
+  2. **Real-time data attestation** across chains using **Wormhole CCQ**
-  3. Composibility of game assets
+  3. Unparallelled composability of game assets
-  4. Liquidity balancing game theory
+  4. Liquidity Balancing Mechanism
-  5. Gamified omni-chain economy

   ![image](https://github.com/user-attachments/assets/ca488a8d-f565-472d-b7bc-2d3e6fb2ffa6)